dipenchhetri/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

 * Provide context.
 Providing context allows the LLM to understand the nuances of the relevant issue and generate more informed responses.
 * Try multiple prompts.
 Trying different prompts can provide different perspectives on a problem and enable the LLM to generate a variety of useful responses.

+To help get you started, consider the following specific examples of prompts that data professionals can give an LLM:

+“Act as a data scientist and write a detailed plan for a credit card fraud detection project.”

+“I have a dataset of customer purchases at an online retail store.
+Act as a data scientist and write Python code for data visualization and exploration.”

+“I have a dataset of customer characteristics and churn for an online video streaming service.
+Act as a data scientist and create a shared document for a team meeting.”

+“Act as a data generator and use Python code to generate a CSV file that contains mock employee data for a restaurant chain named Fast.
+The dataset has 100 rows and 5 columns.
+The columns are name, address, employee_id, department_id, email.”

+“Act as a communications expert and share best practices for explaining a data science report to a business executive with no technical background.”